DataFire/Integrations/integrations/generated/callfire/README.md

 * Region `object`: Every local number associated with a region.
 You can query regions to use them in subsequent purchase requests
   * city `string`: A city of a region
   * country `string`: A country of a region
-  * lata `string`: A local access and transport area of region
   * latitude `number`: A latitude of a region
   * longitude `number`: A longitude of a region
   * prefix `string`: A country prefix of a region.
 4-7 digit
-  * rateCenter `string`: A rate center of a region
   * state `string`: A two-letter state code of region
   * timeZone `string`: A timezone of a region
   * zipcode `string`: A five-digit zip code of a region